Maximum Length of School Bus Ride

 Now, that point wasn’t to make you super-grateful because your child only has a 60 or 90 minute ride.
+Or to try to negate your concerns about your disabled child’s long school bus ride.
 My point is that lots of kids have long school bus rides, and you are not alone.

 On an IEP, transportation is considered a related service.
 If you have transportation concerns, approach it the same way you would any other related service.
 How is or isn’t it meeting your child’s needs?

-- First, check your state’s regs.
-Some states define this, many do not.
+- First, check your state’s regs. (at bottom of post) Some states define this, many do not.
 That might be all the data you need.
 Also read your school district transportation policy.
 This is not defined by IDEA, so you will have to find other places where it is defined, if possible.

-- Identify/list/define why this long bus ride is detrimental to your child’s well being or accessing their education.
-Reasons might include dangerous situations due to Type 1 Diabetes or epilepsy, or the ride is so long that your child is hungry when they arrive at school or require medication.
+- Identify/list/define why this long bus ride is detrimental to your child’s well being or affecting their ability to access their education.
+Reasons might include dangerous situations due to Type 1 Diabetes or epilepsy.
+Or the ride is so long that your child is hungry when they arrive at school or require medication.

 - Be solution oriented: What would it take to make this situation better?
 Can the route be changed?
 What is required to add an aide?
 A camera on the bus?